burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-Sometimes while using templates inside templates, there is a need for the `template` qualifier in case of difficulty in understanding from the compiler side that you really want to call the *template member function*.
+Sometimes, while using templates inside templates, there is a need for the `template` qualifier in case of difficulty understanding from the compiler side what you want to call the *template member function*.

-In this case `template` plays the role of an extra marker that you want to use the template function.
+In this case, `template` plays the role of an extra marker for which you want to use the template function.

-In this sense, it's similar to `typename` used in the context of having access to members of template classes or structs.
+In this sense, it's similar to `typename`, which is used in the context of having access to members of template classes or structures.

 ```cpp
 template <typename S, typename T>